tanushshukla/tt-lock-hassio-addons/ttlocktomqtt/DOCS.md

 ## Installation

-1. Follow the instructions on README of this repo to add it on yours Addon Store.
+1. Follow the instructions on README of this repo to add it in Supervisor Add-on Store.
-1. Search for the "TTLock" add-on in the Supervisor Addon store.
+1. Search for the "TTLock" add-on at the Supervisor Add-on store.
 1. Install the "TTLock" add-on.
 1. Configure the "TTLock" add-on.
 1. Start the "TTLock" add-on.